. The Age of Enlightenment or "Classical" Era (1750-1827)

 Development: These two themes begin to develop a rising sense of conflict- sometimes, even a heroic battle!
 Brief fragments of the theme are played without a clear sense of key.
 Ultimately, the TONIC triumphs.

 Recapitulation: Both themes are restated in their entirety.
 This time, however, Theme 2 has changed to conform to the TONIC (home) key.
 Often a brief coda (or in Beethoven's case, not so brief!) extends the sense that the TONIC has emphatically won the day.

-Great Composers of this Era: Franz Joseph ("Papa") Haydn: father of the string quartet- a model of Apollonian moderation Wolfgang Amadeus Mozart: Child prodigy and tragic man Ludwig van Beethoven: Rebel with a Cause, the Uber Hero of later generations who insisted that music be both a personal statement of the individual soul and a means of binding together humanity through catharsis and celebration, thus re-awakening the Ancient Greek ideal of music as medicine, ritual and healing
+Great Composers of this Era: Franz Joseph ("Papa") Haydn: father of the string quartet- a model of Apollonian moderation Wolfgang Amadeus Mozart: Child prodigy and tragic man who Ludwig van Beethoven: Rebel with a Cause, the Uber Hero of later generations who insisted that music be both a personal statement of the individual soul and a means of binding together humanity through catharsis and celebration, thus re-awakening the Ancient Greek ideal of music as medicine, ritual and healing

 "Immortal Beloved" Below is the poignant scene where Gary Oldman as the increasingly deaf Beethoven leans his head on top of the piano to hear the sound vibrations while he plays the "Moonlight" Sonata.

 The next scene, also from " Immortal Beloved", captures beautifully how the Ninth Symphony really was the vehicle by which Beethoven came to terms with his life .
 It was music alone that enabled him to endure a brutally abusive childhood and a radically lonely adulthood, connecting him to the universal and eternal.
 For a detailed analysis of the Ninth symphony , listen to my pre-concert lecture for the Santa Rosa symphony here.